titus-ong/chordparser/README.rst

    :target: https://pypi.org/pypi/chordparser
    :alt: downloads

 chordparser is a Python 3 package that provides a musical framework to analyse chords.
 Chord notation can be parsed into Chords, which can then be analysed against other chords or the key of the song.
+This allows for harmonic progression analysis in chord sheets and helps musicians understand why and how chord progressions work.

 --------
 Features